 I conducted my MPhil with the TIDE group studying the effects of changing environmental condition on energy budget of an ecologically and commercially important species.
 I am also interested in marine biodiversity.
 I am currently working in the group as a research assistant to investigate the ecological status of the Tolo Harbour area in Hong Kong and to establish an education tool to promote marine biodiversity of the Harbour area to the general public.

 Aiming to promote the importance of conservation and the beauty of nature by public education, I am currently working in the TIDE group to assist the establishment of educational tools for marine biodiversity in Hong Kong.
 I am interested in topics such as population genetics as well as the species survivability to the dynamic yet extreme climate.
 I am also interested in the soft shore habitat - seagrass bed and to investigate their ability to modify the physical environment on the shore.

-Last year I conducted my final year project with the TIDE group, studying effects of top-down and bottom-up regulation on high-shore biofilm and grazer.
-After graduation, I am now working in the group, studying sexual selection of Nerita yoldii.
+I conducted my final year project with the TIDE group in 2019, studying effects of top-down and bottom-up regulation on high-shore biofilm and grazer.
+After graduation, I am now working in the group, preparing for a coming ECF project on Hong Kong rocky shore biodiversity.
 Amongst various ecological topics, community ecology is the most interesting to me.
 I am interested in studying how different biotic and abiotic forces shape what we see on the shore.